|

 When your dog humps, it may make you and all the other humans around feel uncomfortable.
 Dog humping is instinctual, but understanding what’s behind that drive and how to kindly correct your dog are crucial components of creating well-behaved, well-socialized dogs.

-Your dog often seems to act normally – walking around, sniffing, or playing.
-When you least expect it (often mid-conversation), you’ll hear something off or see the motion in your peripheral vision.
+Your dog often seems to act normally—walking around, sniffing, or playing.
+When you least expect it (often in the middle of a conversation), you’ll hear something off or notice a motion in your peripheral vision.

 Behold the scene of your dog mounting an unsuspecting pillow, another dog, their favorite toy, the air, your leg, or even your human company.

-It’s essential to understand what motivates your dog before you can develop a strategy to stop humping.
+It’s essential to understand what motivates your dog before you can develop a strategy to prevent unwanted dog behaviors, such as humping.

 Humping is about dominance, not just sex

-When dogs hump, it’s not usually about sex or procreation.
-Mounting is usually about dominating an object, being, or situation.
+Humping behavior is usually not about sex or procreation.
+Mounting is generally about dominating an object, being, or situation.

-Like humans, when dogs deal with other living beings and things in their environment, they interact with them to find their sense of place.
+Like humans, when dogs interact with other living beings and objects in their environment, they do so to establish their sense of place.

 For dogs, this is often simply about taking control.
-Play fighting can quickly become mounting.
+Play fighting, like when dogs interact at the dog park, can quickly become mounting.

 You may notice that your dog humps people, other dogs, or objects after they’ve been playing, which usually indicates overstimulation.

-Other times, your dog might hump after being confined for a while and presented with many play options.
+At other times, your dog might hump after being confined for a while and presented with numerous play options.

 Think about it as your dog trying to take control of a challenging situation.